Documentation

 The vault allocates USDC to the AvocadoLending contract.
 Utilisation is tracked on-chain and displayed in real-time.
 A cap of $5,000,000 limits total exposure.

-Borrowers verify with World ID
+Borrowers verify with Persona

 Borrowers draw and repay USDC